Locally optimal 2-periodic sphere packings: Introduction

 There does not appear to be a systematic solution or construction that achieves the optimal packing in every dimension, and every dimension seems to have its own quirks, unearthing new surprises~\cite{conway1999sphere}.
 In some dimensions, such as $d=8$ and $d=24$, the solution is unique and given by exceptionally symmetric lattices.
 In others, such as $d=3$, there is a lattice that achieves the highest density, but this density can also be achieved by other periodic packings with larger fundamental unit cells and even by aperiodic packings.
 For $d=10$ it seems that the highest density, achieved by a periodic arrangement with $40$ spheres per unit cell, cannot be achieved by a lattice.
 In any given dimension, the densest packing known is periodic, but it is not known whether there is some dimension where the densest packing is not periodic.
 In fact, frighteningly little is known in general as we go up in dimensions.
 It is possible that in all dimensions the densest packing is achieved by a periodic packing with a universally bounded number of spheres in the unit cell, that in all dimensions it is achieved by a periodic packing, but only with unboundedly many spheres in the unit cell, or that in some dimension it is not achieved by a periodic packing at all.
 In any case, periodic packings with arbitrarily many spheres in the unit cell can approximate the optimal density in any dimension to arbitrary precision.

 Therefore, it is reasonable to ask for the optimal density achieved by a periodic packing in $d$ dimensions with $m$ spheres per unit cell, which we denote $\phi_{d,m}$.
 In the limit $m\to\infty$, this density approaches (and possibly equals for some finite $m$) the optimal packing density $\phi_d$.
 Apart from the dimensions where $\phi_d$ is known, there are no cases with $m>1$ where $\phi_{d,m}$ is known.
-In this paper, we describe a general method for calculating $\phi_{d,2}$, and use it to obtain $\phi_{4,2}=\phi_{4,1}$ and $\phi_{5,2}=\phi_{5,1}$.
+In this paper, we describe a method for calculating $\phi_{d,2}$, and use it to obtain $\phi_{4,2}=\phi_{4,1}$ and $\phi_{5,2}=\phi_{5,1}$.
+Our method enumerates all inequivalent local optima, and therefore does not terminate if there are infinitely many.
+However, we conjecture that there are finitely many inequivalent local optima in each dimension, and therefore that our method reduces the problem of calculating $\phi_{d,2}$ to a finite calculation.
 Our method could also be generalized to larger $m$, but becomes more complicated.